Travel guide

 Because Switzerland is not in the European Union, so the free EU roaming rate does not apply.
 Many operators charge there as a non-European destination, at several euros per day or per MB.
 A Switzerland eSIM avoids this surcharge with a fixed price.

-Will the Switzerland eSIM work if I go to Lucerne or Bern?
+Will a Switzerland eSIM work if I escape to Lucerne or Bern?

 Conclusion

-For your Zurich getaway, a Switzerland eSIM is the cleanest option: it connects you from the airport, covers the city and the entire country, and frees you from expensive Swiss roaming.
-Estimate your GB based on the number of days, install it at home with WiFi, and activate data upon landing.
+For your getaway to Zurich, a Switzerland eSIM is the cleanest option: it connects you from the airport, covers the city and the entire country, and frees you from expensive Swiss roaming.
+Estimate your GBs according to the days, install it at home with Wi-Fi, and activate data upon landing.
 Prepare your trip to Zurich with a PuraSim Switzerland eSIM and dedicate your energy to enjoying the city.

 Marc González Sáez